-Anonymous asked: I lied to my GF about having feelings for another girl then that girl kissed me at a party I immediately left the party she was home sleep and I told her as soon as she woke up this is eating at me I can't live without her she sAys she doesn't want to lose me either but she can't trust me is it possible to rebuild trust!?!
+Anonymous said: I lied to my GF about having feelings for another girl then that girl kissed me at a party I immediately left the party she was home sleep and I told her as soon as she woke up this is eating at me I can't live without her she sAys she doesn't want to lose me either but she can't trust me is it possible to rebuild trust!?!
 Can we date again!?!
 Any help or advise would be great I'm constantly beating myself up because I put her through all this pain I relapsed after 5 whole years and cut again

 Oh my gosh.
 I’m so sorry I didn’t see this.
 I honestly rarely go on Tumblr anymore, and when I have it hasn’t shown that I have any messages!
 I hope this response isn’t too late to be of some help.